Crusty-chirayu/AI-integrated-Personalized-shopping-platform-/README.md

 - **Lightweight preference memory** — `extractPreference()` scans user messages for signals like a favorite brand or a preferred budget and persists them via `savePreference()`, so the assistant has some durable context beyond a single conversation.
 - **Structured response types** — the backend can return plain text, a product carousel, or a formatted comparison, and the UI renders each differently.

-> [!WARNING]
-> **TODO — AI internals.** The *implementation* behind `/api/ai/chat` (which model/provider, how retrieval or ranking works, prompt structure) was not visible in the files reviewed for this README.
-Do not assume a specific LLM provider (e.g. OpenAI) is wired up until that route is documented.
-Fill in this section once the route's implementation is confirmed.

-> [!WARNING]
-> **TODO — Not yet built.** Natural-language product *explanation* ("why this product fits you"), a standalone recommendation engine independent of chat, and explicit "context awareness" across sessions are not confirmed to exist as distinct features.
-Treat these as [Roadmap](#-roadmap) items, not shipped functionality, until verified.

 ### Security Features

 - Supabase Auth for session management (`supabase.auth.getUser()`, `supabase.auth.signOut()`).